Tim-xD/tim-xd.github.io/content/posts/sekaictf/notebook-viewer.md

 Then, I asked myself: why does the `srcFor` function include the character position when building the iframe URL?
 It isn't use by the iframe.
 That's when it clicked: the combination of the character position and code was used to generate a unique URL for each letter, which potentially exposed the website to a resource timing attack.

-### Timing Attack

 Let's break down how the website operates:
 - The flag is stored as a secret note.
 - For each letter, the website sends a request to a URL containing the letter's position and code, and displays the letter in an iframe.
 - Because the browser caches these requests, we can exploit this by making requests for all possible letters and observe which one is served fastest.
-- The letter that is served the quickest will be the one already cached — meaning it’s part of the flag.
+- The letter that is served the quickest will be the one already cached, meaning it’s part of the flag.

 To automate this process, I wrote a script that attempts all characters for a given position and reports the most probable characters, ordered by fetch time, via a webhook.
 While I could have attempted to guess multiple letters at once, I avoided this as it might have caused the flag request to become uncached due to the large volume of requests made by the script.